Patrycjao2/students_sleep/README.md

 ## Dashboard

 This interactive dashboard analyzes the sleep health and stress levels of university students across different majors and academic years.
 It provides a clear, visual summary of key patterns and trends.
+You can see the finished dashboard [here](files/sleep_student_dasboard.xlsx).

 <img src="images/dashboard.png" alt="Alt Text" width="750" height="600">